-Changing the air filters in your home is perhaps one of the most important HVAC maintenance tasks.
+Changing the air filters in your home is perhaps one of the most important routine HVAC maintenance tasks.
 Thankfully, it’s also one of the easiest.
 Having clean air filters is essential for healthy indoor air.
-Filtration will improve the air quality in your home while removing dust, debris and other unsavory particles from your air.
+Filtration improves the air quality in your home while removing dust, debris and other unsavory particles from the indoor air.
 Reducing build-up in your filters by changing them on a schedule will also increase system performance and efficiency.
 Making sure your residential air filters are changed on a consistent basis will extend the lifespan of your HVAC system, reduce the need for repairs and even helps reduce energy bills.

 Choosing how often to change the filters in your home will depend on a number of factors.
-Standard filters—those that are 1 inch in size with a MERV rating between 1–12, will require more frequent changes.
+Standard filters, those that are 1 inch in size with a MERV rating between 1–12, will require more frequent changes.
 Generally, you should check these standard filters every 30 days and replace them roughly every 90 days.
-However, if you have a MERV 13 (which is our recommended filter!) or high-efficiency air filters, these require less frequent changes.
-Though you should still check the filter every few months, instead, you likely only have to change it every six months.
-The allure of less frequent changes with quality clean air is one of the main reasons homeowners choose to upgrade their filters.
+However, if you have a MERV 13 (our recommended filter!) or similar high-efficiency air filters, they require less frequent changes.
+Though you should still check the filter every few months, instead, you’ll likely only have to change it every six months.
+The allure of fewer filter changes with good clean air is one of the main reasons homeowners choose to upgrade their home filters.

 To check the remaining lifespan of a filter, all you need to do is hold the filter up to a light source and see if light passes through easily.
-If it doesn’t, this means that there is too much dust and debris.
-Though a good sign that your filter is successfully capturing air pollutants, full filters will strain your unit and are significantly less effective at capturing air particles.
+If it doesn’t, this means the filter is full of dust and debris.
+Though a good sign that your filter is successfully capturing air pollutants, dirty filters strain your HVAC system and are significantly less effective at capturing air particles.

-Even though it is one of the easiest HVAC maintenance fixes, filter changes are often forgotten about.
-How quickly an air filter builds up is dependent on the quality of the filter, the size of the home or indoor space, whether or not there are pets in the home and how frequently you use your home system.
+Even though it is one of the easiest HVAC maintenance tasks, filter changes are often forgotten.
+How quickly dust builds up depends on the filter quality and rating, the size of the home or indoor space, whether or not there are pets in the home and how frequently you run your home system.
 The summer season often includes lots of AC use and pollen build-up.
-Thus, entering the autumn months presents a perfect time to change your home air filter.
+Thus, the autumn months present a perfect time to change your home air filter.

-You can avoid calling a professional HVAC technician for expensive fixes by clearing the debris away.
-This is especially vital to do going into the fall and winter months.
-The upcoming time of year means more leaves and moisture from wet weather.
+By clearing debris away, you also avoid needing to call a professional HVAC technician for expensive fixes!
+Cleaning the condenser unit is especially vital to do going into the fall and winter months.
+The upcoming time of year means more leaves and excess moisture from wet weather.
 You want to ensure that your outdoor units are clear and ready for the bad weather.

-Heading into a period of high usage, and a likely shift from AC to heat, another way to prevent costly system fixes is routine maintenance.
-If your HVAC system isn’t in top condition before winter, it reduces indoor air quality and system lifespan.
-As the colder weather months roll in, you want to ensure that your HVAC unit is at its best.
+Heading into a period of high system usage, and a shift from AC to heat, routine maintenance is the best way to prevent costly system fixes.
+If your HVAC system isn’t in top condition before winter, it reduces indoor air quality and the system’s lifespan.
+As the colder months roll in, you want to ensure that your HVAC unit is at its best.

-Performing regular preventive maintenance and having a professional look at your unit will ensure minor issues are corrected long before they become major ones, but it shouldn’t stop there.
-Ideally, to fully prepare for the fall season, you should also consider indoor air quality upgrades for cleaner and fresher air.
+Performing regular preventive maintenance and having a professional inspect your unit ensures minor issues are corrected long before they become major ones … but it shouldn’t stop there.
+Ideally, to fully prepare for the fall season, you should also consider indoor air quality upgrades for cleaner and fresher indoor air.

-IAQ experts can provide indoor air quality recommendations, services and upgrades for your home or business.
+IAQ contractors can provide indoor air quality recommendations, services and upgrades for your home or business.
 There are plenty of ways they can help improve the air quality in your indoor space.
-This can be a combination of:
+This can be a combination of control strategies like:

 - Humidity Control